 Still, you get the idea behind this – we always advocate property investment as a form of disciplined savings where the tenants help to pay for the property over the course of the loan.
 Over the long term, investment property may be the best way to reduce interest costs as someone else helps to pay for it.

 Incidentally, there are ways to get more loan from the banks based on assets including stocks and bonds instead of just income earned.
-Speak to our consultants who can calculate the maximum loan for a new purchase loan or AIP (approval in principle) for you or your spouse.
+Speak to our consultants who can calculate the maximum loan to buy a Singapore condo or AIP (approval in principle) for you or your spouse.

 5. Work With A Trusted Mortgage Consultant